akka/akka-projection/docs/src/main/paradox/kafka.md

 ### Sending to Kafka using a Producer Flow

-Alternatively, we can be define the same projection using @apidoc[Producer.flowWithContext](Producer$) in combination with `atLeastOnceFlow`.
+Alternatively, we can define the same projection using @apidoc[Producer.flowWithContext](Producer$) in combination with `atLeastOnceFlow`.

-The `WordSource` emits `WordEnvelope`s, therefore we will build a flow that takes every single emitted `WordEnvelope` and map it using Alpakka Kafka's @apidoc[ProducerMessage.single](ProducerMessage$), we pass it through @apidoc[Producer.flowWithContext](Producer$) that will publish it to the Kafka Topic and finally we map the result to `Done`.
+The `WordSource` emits `WordEnvelope`s, therefore we will build a flow that takes every single emitted `WordEnvelope` and map it into an Alpakka Kafka @apidoc[ProducerMessage].
+The `ProducerMessage` factory methods can be used to produce a single message, multiple messages, or pass through a message (skip a message from being produced).
+The @apidoc[ProducerMessage] will pass through @apidoc[Producer.flowWithContext](Producer$) that will publish it to the Kafka Topic and finally we map the result to `Done`.

 Scala
 :  @@snip [KafkaDocExample.scala](/examples/src/test/scala/docs/kafka/KafkaDocExample.scala) { #imports-producer #producerFlow }